MLH-Fellowship/torchblaze/documentation/docs/docker.md

 3. You can now navigate to http://127.0.0.1:8080/{route} to check your application.

-## Stopping the Docker COntainer.
+## Stopping the Docker Container.

 1. Major Problem people face is once they apply CTRL-C to the process to stop the applciation it is stopped in the CLI but the port is allocated so you can't run it again.

-2. So we need to stop the containers which we created.For this open Docker Desktop which is already installed and click on the containers section at left and select the running containers and stop them.
+2. So we need to stop the containers which we created.
+For this open Docker Desktop which is already installed and click on the containers section on the left navbar.
+Select the running containers and stop them.

 3. It looks similar to this below.

 ![docker apps](../static/img/dockerapps.PNG)

-In this way torchblaze makes your life easier while dealing with the containerisation and docker for your ML Flask API.
+In this way TorchBlaze makes your life easier while dealing with the containerization and Docker for your ML Flask API.